What is a Golf Putting Green? What are its advantages?

 The turf of the green is often trampled by players and rubbed by the putter, so it is very easy to get diseased and damaged, so it needs professional maintenance.
 Ladies are strictly prohibited from wearing high heels when entering the green to prevent damage to the lawn.

-Various types of greens
+Various types of putting greens

 There is no uniform standard shape and size for putting greens, and there are almost no two exactly the same greens in the world.
 In a standard golf course, each green is usually more than 600 square meters in size and is designed to make the game more challenging.